 The Compound Protocol

 While DeFi and blockchain technology may seem overwhelming complex to the average individual, Compound prides itself on building a product that is digestible for users of all ages and backgrounds.
 More specifically:

 “Compound is a protocol on the Ethereum blockchain that establishes money markets, which are pools of assets with algorithmically derived interest rates, based on the supply and demand for the asset.
 Suppliers (and borrowers) of an asset interact directly with the protocol, earning (and paying) a floating interest rate, without having to negotiate terms such as maturity, interest rate, or collateral with a peer or counterparty.”

 How Does CompoundWork?

 Compound leverages web 3.0 wallets such as Metamask, Brave Browser or Coinbase Wallet for access into their ecosystem.
 Once connected, users are brought to the Account Overview section.
 From here, users can select any asset(s) and unlock the market they wish to interact with.
 After an asset has been enabled, users are then able to supply or borrow said asset, but never both.

 The process for lending assets is pretty straightforward.
 Simply enable a supported asset and sign a transaction approving the amount of capital you wish to supply capital to Compound.
-Assets are instantly added to the global supply pool and able to track accrued interest in real-time.
+Assets are instantly added to the global supply pool with interest being tracked in real-time.